 With the new year approaching, it’s a great time to think about sprucing up your outdoor space.
 If you’ve had the same landscape for years, maybe it’s time to inject some vitality into the outdoor areas where you relax, entertain and soothe your frazzled nerves.

-Landscape experts have their eyes on some hot trends for 2015.
+Landscape experts have their eyes on some hot trends.
 Consider one — or a few — to add some pizazz to your landscape.

 Landscape Trend #1: Edible Gardens